Stop Managing Your Team Immediately!

 Every time I have an initial consultation with a dental client, we discuss the top 3 challenges in their practice.
 Almost every practice owner or office manager includes “employee management” on the list.
 Do they do this because it’s really a challenge?
 Maybe because they’ve been given a title with the word manager in it?
 Or… they can’t think of a third issue under pressure and have heard this phrase so much that its almost instinctual to mention it.
 Whatever the reason, my response is always the same.
 “You can’t manage employees.
 You must LEAD employees and manage systems.”

 The difference between managing and leading is vast.
 The definition of manage is “to be in control or in charge.”
 How can we be in control of other people?
 Even with all the AI advances, people still have their own free will.
 The definition of lead is “the initiative in an action; an example for others to follow.”
-Now, this is something you can control: your actions.
+Now, this is something you can control: your actions and stop managing your team.

 Successful managers lead by example.
 This means that they must be the prime example of what is expected out of the team and how to achieve those expectations.
 The goal is that the team will follow your lead and manage themselves accordingly.